NicholasBHubbard/Yabsm/README.md

      of sunday, monday, tuesday, wednesday, thursday, friday, or saturday.
 This setting is only required if =weekly_want=yes=.
 **** weekly_keep
-     How many snapshots in the =weekly= timeframe do you want to keep.
+     How many snapshots in the =weekly= timeframe do you want to keep?
 The value must be a positive integer.
 This setting is only required if =weekly_want=yes=.
 **** monthly_want
      Do you want to take a snapshot at 00:00 on the first of every month?
 The value must be either =yes= or =no=.
 This setting is always required.
 **** monthly_keep
-     How many snapshots in the =monthly= timeframe do you want to keep.
+     How many snapshots in the =monthly= timeframe do you want to keep?
 The value must be a positive integer.
 This setting is only required if =monthly_want=yes=.